MirisWisdom/HCE/hce/legacy/atarashii/unify/README.md

 # Introduction

-Atarashii's goals are to cater to both end-users and developers.
+Atarashii's goal is to cater to both end-users and developers.
 It accomplishes this goal by offering a set of modular tools that are sleek and scriptable for users and developers, respectively.
 It is the result of learning from the mistakes of the SPV3 loader and installer.

 # About